-Read aloud, Powwow: Images Along the Red Road.
+Read aloud to view photographs, Powwow: Images Along the Red Road.

 Read aloud and view historical photographs, Over a Century of Moving to the Drum Salish Indian Celebrations on the Flathead Indian Reservation, by Johnny Arlee.

 E= equip students, help them experience the key ideas and explore the issues?